jorgedb98/SBI/complex_assembler/doc.md

 In this context, it could also be interesting to create more than one model and compare their statistical potential, for example using PROSA to separate weak models.

 So far, the program can only be run from the command line.
 As we decided to give the user quite a high number of options to be defined, it could be interesting to code a GUI that gives a better overview on the different arguments.
-We started coding a GUI using tkinter, however, we did not manage to finish it before the deadline.
+We started coding a GUI using tkinter, however, it is still in progress and thus something we will proceed working on past the deadline.

 Last, but not least, it is important to mention the computational toll the program supposes.
 Due to the high number of comparisons and alignments performed in order to add a new chain to the model, as the model keeps growing, each step takes more time, which is further exemplified when we try to build an infinite model.
 In those scenarios, the program does take a long time to run and depending on the available hardware resources, it may even crash if not careful enough.

 # 6. Examples
 ## 6.1.
 Protein-Protein Complex: 1gzx
 As the first simple example for a protein-protein macrocomplex, we will present the heteromer [1gzx](https://www.rcsb.org/structure/1GZX).
-It is a heamoglobin consisting of four chains as it can be seen in the following figure.
+It is a haemoglobin consisting of four chains as it can be seen in the following figure.

 <img src="./img/1gzx_assembly.png" alt="pdb1gz" width="300"/>